PawseySC/singularity-containers/_episodes/00-setup-docker.md

 ### 1. Windows

 We recommend *Docker Desktop* with the *WSL 2* backend.
 WSL stands for *Windows Subsystem for Linux*.
-WSL 2 provides a Linux environment using a Linux kernel inside a lightweight virtual machine managed automatically by Windows.
-Docker Desktop uses this environment to run Linux containers on Windows.
+WSL 2 runs a Linux kernel inside a lightweight virtual machine managed automatically by Windows.
+Linux distributions such as Ubuntu run as isolated environments within WSL 2, while Docker Desktop uses the same WSL 2 infrastructure to run Linux containers on Windows.

+Windows participants will use the Ubuntu WSL terminal for the local Docker exercises in this training.
+This provides the Bash shell and Linux command-line tools used throughout the lessons.
+Docker Desktop runs the Docker Engine in its own `docker-desktop` WSL distribution, while WSL Integration makes the `docker` command available from Ubuntu.

-#### Step 1: Install WSL 2
+#### Step 1: Install WSL 2 and Ubuntu

 Open *PowerShell* **as Administrator**.
-In the Windows instructions, `PS>` represents the PowerShell prompt.
-In the rest of the training, `$` is used as the general command prompt.
-These prompts are visual indicators and must not be typed as part of the command.
+In the Windows setup instructions, `PS>` represents the PowerShell prompt.
+This prompt is a visual indicator and must not be typed as part of the command.

 Run: